Uday-2022/other-tasks/README.md

-This file i started earlier to get familiar with git and R.
+This file i created earlier to get familiar with git and R.